Getting Started with RansNet

 NOTE:

-2. mbox HSA and MAP only has HotSpot Access Controller, but no builtin captive portal and AAA server.
-Need to work with external/cloud HSG for captive portal and AAA.
+HSA/UA series have HotSpot Access Controller, but no builtin captive portal and AAA server.
+They need to work with external/cloud HSG for captive portal and AAA.

 mfusion

-RansNet mfusion platform is a multi-tenant and customizable cloud platform that provides proactive monitoring on all critical components of the IP network devices to detect and alert faults/errors in accordance to the pre-defined thresholds, and escalate for prompt resolution.
-At the same time it provides orchestration, patch/firmware management and service provisioning for mbox.
+RansNet mfusion platform is a multi-tenant and customizable central platform that provides proactive monitoring on all critical components of the IP network devices to detect and alert faults/errors in accordance to the pre-defined thresholds, and escalate for prompt resolution.

-The mfusion also comes with SD-WAN orchestrator module to auto provision SD-WAN configurations for massive remote/edge SD-WAN routers (CMG/HSA) and provides real-time visibility on SD-WAN topology status/changes, VPN tunneling performance and dynamic routing status etc.
+mfusion automates devices configuration and SD-WAN provisioning for massive remote RansNet SD-WAN appliances(CMG/HSA/UA), with real-time visibility on SD-WAN topology status/changes, VPN tunneling performance and dynamic routing status etc.

 mbox Command Line Interface (CLI) provides an intuitive way to manage mbox configurations.
 There are 4 main modes: